Skip to Main Content

 • Supervision and delegation of daily program development time, ensuring waterfront program areas are presentable and clean.

-• Complete work brigades Sunday morning before camper check-ins.
+• Complete work brigades on Sunday morning before camper check-ins.

-• Be available to assist Camp Directors as required or when instructional schedule allows.
+• Be available to assist Directors as required or when the instructional schedule allows.

 • Sr Staff Team Responsibilities